okta/okta-mobile-kotlin/README.md

 * [Contributing](#contributing)

 ## Introduction
-> :grey_exclamation: The use of this Sample uses an SDK that requires usage of the Okta Identity Engine.
+> :grey_exclamation: This Sample Application uses an SDK that requires usage of the Okta Identity Engine.
-This functionality is in general availability but is being gradually rolled out to customers.
-If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
+This functionality is in [General Availability](https://developer.okta.com/docs/reference/releases-at-okta/#general-availability-ga) but is being gradually rolled out to customers.
+If you want to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

 This Sample Application will show you the best practices for integrating Authentication into your app